att-innovate/firework/README.md

 Note that if you switch to another directory (e.g., `protobuf/examples`) and open `add_person.cc`, the tag-search commands we're going to use wouldn't work.
 You need to open a file with `vim` or invoke `vim -t <tag>` from the directory containing the `tags` file.

 3. You should already be familiar with what `add_person.cc` does and how it's used.
 If not, revisit the <a href="https://developers.google.com/protocol-buffers/docs/cpptutorial">Protocol Buffer Basics: C++</a> tutorial.
 We want to focus on the code that's involved in serializing messages.
 Fortunately, there's only one line in the entire program that we care about: **line 85**.
-Navigate to this line and place your cursor anywhere over the identifier `SerializeToOstream()` (not `address_book` or `(&output)`).
+Navigate to this line and place your cursor anywhere over the identifier `SerializeToOstream()`, not `address_book` or `(&output)`.
 Note, I use the notation `FooBar()` to refer to functions or methods, purposely excluding any parameter list to avoid clutter.
 (Pro tip: try entering the command `:85` in `vim`.)

 ![alt text](resources/images/SerializeToOstream.png)